CalinCatuta/GodotStateMachine/README.md

 5.  **Trigger Transitions**: In each state script, call the `StateMachine`'s transition function to switch to a new state when a condition is met (e.g., pressing a key).

 ---

-## Credits

-This Godot State Machine was created by Calin Catuta.